 - Tools.
 Titanium nitride deposition is used to prevent tool wear.

 - Energy conservation and generation.
-Low-emissivity coatings, solar absorption coatings, mirrors, glass, thin film photovoltaic solar cells, smart films are applied through chemical deposition.
+Low-emissivity coatings, solar absorption coatings, mirrors, glass, thin film photovoltaic solar cells, and smart films are applied through chemical deposition.

 - Silicon nitride.
 It becomes solid from silicon and ammonia, through chemical deposition.